-This course is a continuation of CS 3339.
-It presents the conceptual framework for the design of object-oriented systems.
-Topics include refactoring designs and design patterns, presented through the use of some object-oriented language.
-Prerequisite: CS 3339.
+This course is a continuation of CS 3361.
+It presents the conceptual framework for the design of

 CS 4495 Special Topics in Computer Science (3)

 Topics in computer science that are not included in regular course offerings.
 Specific contents are announced in the course schedule for a given term.
 Prerequisites: senior standing or consent of instructor.